 With proper care, a turtle makes an ideal pet.
-Turtles have hard protective shells which help prevent injuries since a turtle's slow movement hinders his ability to escape.
-There are many different types of turtles, and each species needs specific care in order to flourish.
-Here are some of the most common.
+There are many different types of turtles, and each pet turtle species needs specific care in order to flourish.
+Here are some of the most common so you can choose your favorite.

 Box Turtles Are a Docile Pet